Piaget's theory of cognitive development: Challenges to Piagetian stage theory

 During the 1980s and 1990s, cognitive developmentalists were influenced by "neo-nativist" and evolutionary psychology ideas.
 These ideas de-emphasized domain general theories and emphasized domain specificity or modularity of mind.
 Modularity implies that different cognitive faculties may be largely independent of one another, and thus develop according to quite different timetables, which are "influenced by real world experiences".
 In this vein, some cognitive developmentalists argued that, rather than being domain general learners, children come equipped with domain specific theories, sometimes referred to as "core knowledge," which allows them to break into learning within that domain.
 For example, even young infants appear to be sensitive to some predictable regularities in the movement and interactions of objects (for example, an object cannot pass through another object), or in human behavior (for example, a hand repeatedly reaching for an object has that object, not just a particular path of motion), as it becomes the building block of which more elaborate knowledge is constructed.

 Piaget's theory has been said to undervalue the influence that culture has on cognitive development.
-Piaget demonstrates that a child goes through several stages of cognitive development and come to conclusions on their own, however, a child's sociocultural environment plays an important part in their cognitive development.
+Piaget demonstrates that a child goes through several stages of cognitive development and comes to conclusions on their own, however, a child's sociocultural environment plays an important part in their cognitive development.
 Social interaction teaches the child about the world and helps them develop through the cognitive stages, which Piaget neglected to consider.

 More recent work from a newer dynamic systems approach has strongly challenged some of the basic presumptions of the "core knowledge" school that Piaget suggested.
 Dynamic systems approaches harken to modern neuroscientific research that was not available to Piaget when he was constructing his theory.
 This brought new light into research in psychology in which new techniques such as brain imaging provided new understanding to cognitive development.
 One important finding is that domain-specific knowledge is constructed as children develop and integrate knowledge.
 This enables the domain to improve the accuracy of the knowledge as well as organization of memories.
 However, this suggests more of a "smooth integration" of learning and development than either Piaget, or his neo-nativist critics, had envisioned.
 Additionally, some psychologists, such as Lev Vygotsky and Jerome Bruner, thought differently from Piaget, suggesting that language was more important for cognition development than Piaget implied.